- Giant Huntsman spiders have a massive one-foot leg span, and their legs are incredibly long compared to their bodies.

 The Sydney funnel-web spider, Atrax robustus, is a species of venomous spider native to Australia.
 It has earned the title of the most dangerous spider to humans in the world, according to the Guinness World Records.
 While these spiders can be found in many moist habitats, such as under logs or gardens, they are also known for their aggressive behavior when disturbed.

 Their large size and fangs make them particularly intimidating for those who encounter them in person.
 The venom produced by this species is highly toxic and can cause serious health problems if not treated quickly enough.
-However, an effective antivenom exists which helps reduce mortality rates associated with bites from this spider.
+However, an effective antivenom exists that helps reduce mortality rates associated with bites from this spider.

 The Featured Image